hasinthaindrajee/mdtester/transactions.md

 Oncommit

 ### onretry
 Onretry block is executed on failures within the transaction.
-This block will be executed multiple times which can be defined with “retries” value.
+This block will be executed multiple times which can be defined with **retries** value.

 ### oncommit
 Oncommit is a function pointer where it points to an existing function with a string argument.
 The string argument will be the ID of the transaction.
 This function will be executed upon successful execution of transaction without any failures.